SumoLogic/sumologic-documentation/docs/cse/automation/about-automation-service-and-cloud-siem.md

 ## Access the Automation Service from Cloud SIEM

-An [automation in Cloud SIEM](/docs/cse/automation/automations-in-cloud-siem) runs a playbook of type **CSE** in the Automation Service, which runs actions that are provided by integrations.
+An [automation in Cloud SIEM](/docs/cse/automation/automations-in-cloud-siem) runs a playbook in the Automation Service, which runs actions that are provided by integrations.
 This section shows you how to access each of these elements in the [Automation Service](/docs/platform-services/automation-service/).

 :::info
 Before you can access the Automation Service from Cloud SIEM, you must first [configure role capabilities](#configure-role-capabilities-for-cloud-siem-automation).